xebialabs-community/xl-repo-linker/README.md

 Installation
 -------------

-When you run xl-repo-linker first time, it will create **.xl-repo-linker-config.yml** in your user home directory, where you will need to provide for some of the properties your specific values related to credentials of Jira user and XL Deploy.
+When you run xl-repo-linker first time, just by running xl-repo-linker command, it will create **.xl-repo-linker-config.yml** in your user home directory, where you will need to provide for some of the properties your specific values related to credentials of Jira user and XL Deploy.

+If you skip some required fields in the configuration file XL Repo Linker will tell you about it when you try to run it.

+For using Google Drive mode you need to ask me Google Drive Key and Mongo ApiKey.
+I don't add it by default there due to security concerns.

 ## Installing globally: